 As dean since 2011, McPherson has led a strategic and successful effort to increase the rigor and relevance of the College of Education’s teaching and research activities.
-Research expenditures have more than doubled to $5.6 million annually during his tenure, and the college now houses one of only three state-approved Education Research Centers in Texas
+Research expenditures have more than doubled during his tenure, and the College now houses one of only three state-approved Education Research Centers in Texas

-In 2016 the college became the first in Texas to meet the new, more stringent standards set by the Council for the Accreditation of Educator Preparation.
-The college’s Ph.D. programs in counseling and school psychology have earned accreditation from the American Psychological Association.
-The college also recently launched two new Ph.D. programs, in higher education leadership and policy studies and in curriculum and instruction.
+In 2016 the College became the first in Texas to meet the new, more stringent standards set by the Council for the Accreditation of Educator Preparation.
+The College’s Ph.D. programs in counseling and school psychology have earned accreditation from the American Psychological Association.
+And U.S. News & World Report ranks the online graduate education program among the top 20 in the nation.

 Dean Robert McPherson discusses his journey from teaching in Odessa, Texas, to his leadership of the College of Education today.